Director of Projects, POA Educational Foundation

 Current Life Mission

 In 2012, after losing his favourite cousin to smoking, he learned that smoking affects at least 1 billion people globally, making it the #1 preventable cause of death.
-He partnered with Canadian Heart Surgeon Dr. Gopal Bhatnagar, Boris Giller and others to start 180 Smoke, a crowd-sourced provider of e cigarettes, cannabis vaporizers, vape juice and other vape based alternatives for all type of smokers (cigar, cigarette, shisha, others).
+He partnered with Canadian Heart Surgeon Dr. Gopal Bhatnagar, Boris Giller and others to start 180 Smoke, a crowd-sourced provider of e cigarettes, cannabis vaporizers, vape juice and other vape based alternatives for all type of smokers (tobacco, cannabis, molasses).
 180, a leading omni-channel retailer, wholesaler and manufacturer, has several proprietary formulas, and two patents pending, the first of which has been released in open source.
 He is also the publisher of Canadian (online) music publication, The Scene Magazine.